 The pot is a Toaks 750 ml Titanium pot.
 This is super light, comes with the lid and net bag, and weighs a total of 3.6oz.
 The pot is pretty thin so the bottom will heat up quickly and if any burner has hot spots they will heat the pot unevenly, this makes cooking a little more tricky than just boiling water.
 The standard 100g isobutane container fits perfectly inside.
 To help both wedge the container inside the pot and provide a cool surface to drink from, there are a pair of Snow Peak Hotlips.
 It’s great that these serve a dual purpose.

-The stove itself is a simply a BRS 3000.
+The stove itself is simply a BRS 3000.
 Again super light at 0.9oz.
-I’ll talk a little bit more on the performance of the stove below.
+I’ll talk a little bit more about the performance of the stove below.
 I need the Bic lighter as the stove does not have a built ignition.
-You can also see a home made set of spices that packs nicely in the cook system, just to add flavor to some foods.
+You can also see a homemade set of spices that packs nicely in the cook system, just to add flavor to some foods.

 I did a couple of performance benchmarks of this system versus my JetBoil.
 These were pretty much done under ideal conditions.

 The JetBoil boils a cup in 1min 20s (@500 feet) and uses about 2 grams of fuel – a BRS3000 with a Toaks 750ml boils a cup in 3mins 20 secs and uses about 3 grams of fuel.
 A couple of observations – it’s easy to have the jetboil on full blast and the flux ring keeps the majority of the heat on the bottom of the container.
 With the BRS I had it specifically on a lower setting to avoid the flame creeping around the side of the Toaks.

 For 2 cups of water; the JetBoil rook 2mins and 10secs, using 4g of fuel, and the BRS took 5 mins and 51 secs, using 7g of fuel.